kambalatech/NorenApi-Py/README.md

-# StarAPI
+# NorenApi

-Api used to connect to StarUAT
+Api used to connect to NorenOMS
 ****

 ## Build